lauren-sanders/guideRNA/README.md

 > python3 parse_crispr.py <crispr_parsed.bed

-  d. once you have the individual chromosome crispr files, you do not need to repeat this part.<br />

 Part 2: gRNA Design (Every time you need to design gRNAs for a new exon set)

   a.
-Retrieve only the Associated_Exon_Coordinates column from your JuncBase file, and write it into a new file.
+Retrieve only the Associated_Exon_Coordinates column from your JuncBase file, and write it into a new file.<br/>

   b.
 Remove the header using this command:

 > sed -i '1d' infile

 c. use this command the run the gRNA script:
 > python3 guideRNAselection.py -f infile

 Output:  3 files <br />